 Denied Boarding Compensation (DBC)

 Denied Boarding Compensation (DBC) is the compensation provided to passengers who are involuntarily bumped from a flight.
 Airlines often overbook flights to account for no-shows.
-When more passengers show up than available seats, some may be denied boarding.
+When more passengers show up than there are available seats, some may be denied boarding.

 DBC protects travelers’ rights and ensures fair reimbursement for the inconvenience caused by the airline.
 It typically includes monetary compensation or vouchers.